theboylexis/my-profile/README.md

 - 🔧 Strengthening my backend fundamentals
 - 📚 Learning new frameworks and technologies
-- 🤖 Getting hands-on with AI/ML concepts
 - 💭 Exploring how technology can solve real-world problems

 ## 🌱 Future Aspirations

 I'm excited about the intersection of **Technology and Innovation**.
-Whether it's building intelligent systems, creating robotic solutions, or launching the next big startup, I'm always looking for opportunities to learn, grow, and make an impact.
+Whether it's building intelligent systems or launching the next big startup, I'm always looking for opportunities to learn, grow, and make an impact.

 ## 📫 Let's Connect